 Our Investment Funds Multiplier (IFM) can play a pivotal role in your offering to these younger clients.
 This is a margin loan and, as a gearing tool, it can magnify both investment gains, as well investment losses; however, its margin call process is truly unique.
 Changes to the loan-to-value ratio (LVR) due to adverse market movements are addressed through monthly periodic repayments.
 In effect, the margin call event is paid off over time rather than traditionally as a lump sum, giving the client time to reassess their investment position and the market time to recover, hopefully back to its earlier levels.

 An IFM can be used to ‘gear for goals’ – a house deposit, paying off HECS-HELP debt, post-graduate or overseas university courses, or travel.
 And because there is no set date for repayment, an IFM can be kept open, allowing your client to save for one-offs and build ongoing wealth.

 The flexibility of the IFM makes it a practical product to offer younger clients – and it’s a great way to start a conversation about financial goals and how they can be achieved.
 If you’re not having this conversation with your clients’ adult children – you should be.

 Issued by Leveraged Equities Limited (ABN 26 051 629 282 AFSL 360118) as Lender and as a subsidiary of Bendigo and Adelaide Bank Limited (ABN 11 068 049 178 AFSL 237879).
-This is for general information purposes only.
-It is intended for AFS Licence Holders or authorised representatives of AFS Licence Holders only.
+This information is correct as at the time of issue, and is for general information purposes only.
+It is intended for AFS Licence Holders (or authorised representatives of AFS Licence Holders) only.
 It is not to be distributed or provided to any other person.